CHOP-CGTInformatics/REDCapTidieR/README.md

 tibbles.

-REDCapTidieR is especially useful for dealing with complex databases that are longitudinal or include repeated instruments or both.
+REDCapTidieR is especially useful for dealing with complex databases that are longitudinal or include repeating instruments or both.

 ## Installation